afni/afni_doc/background_install/install_instructs/steps_windows10_beta.rst

              files on the Linux side, so be sure to backup any files onto the Windows side, as they suggest `HERE
              <https://blogs.msdn.microsoft.com/commandline/2017/04/11/windows-10-creators-update-whats-new-in-bashwsl-windows-console/>`_.

+These setup instructions are for the **(now out of date) beta** "Creators Update" version of "Bash on Ubuntu" (BoUoW) for Windows 10.
+This version of Windows 10 is known officially as version 1703, released around April, 2017.

+**For instructions for the more modern and supported "Fall Creators Update" version of WSL, please see** :ref:`the instructions HERE
+<install_steps_windows10>`.

 Notes
 -----